All Products

 Requirements Without Backend Function

-Manage the data of an application that does not support backend management
+Manage data for an application that does not support backend management.

 history_data_clear